Cheshunt: War commemoration

-On 12 August 1944, a Consolidated B-24 Liberator bomber (serial number 42-95023) of the United States Army Air Forces crashed near Maxwells Farm in Cheshunt, killing all ten crew members aboard.
-The crew's bravery, particularly pilot Lieutenant Ellis, who diverted the aircraft to avoid the town, is commemorated in the naming of Lieutenant Ellis Way.
-A memorial plaque was unveiled in 2010 near the crash site at the entrance to St Mary's School, honouring the American crew's sacrifice.
+During the Second World War, on 12 August 1944, a Consolidated B-24 Liberator bomber of the United States Army Air Forces, en route to France and loaded with explosives, crashed on land at Albury Farm, killing all ten crew members aboard.
+Witnesses reported that the stricken plane initially appeared to have been heading for the centre of Cheshunt, but was steered by its pilot, Lieutenant John D. Ellis, to avoid landing on the town itself, avoiding civilian casualties.
+The incident is commemorated in the naming of a modern road as Lieutenant Ellis Way.
+A memorial plaque was also unveiled in 2010 near the crash site at the entrance to St Mary's School, honouring the American crew's sacrifice.

 Economic and urban development

-In 1929, Jack Cohen opened one of the first Tesco stores in Cheshunt's High Street.
-Tesco later relocated its corporate headquarters to the town, remaining there until 2016.
+Following the Second World War, a number of council estates were developed in Cheshunt, with some being built on land bought by London borough councils in order to cater for London overspill.